 Top Tip

-To reiterate Patrick’s words, make sure that you take as keen a look at your partners’ existing cyber security processes, procedures and policies as you do your own.
+To tackle the supplier chain and external threats, focus on your partners’ existing cyber security processes, procedures and policies.
 If you need any advice, our experts can help.